juji-io/datalevin/doc/search.md

 features that are less powerful and not as well integrated with the rest of the database.

-Another way to look at this is through the sizes of the dependencies.
+Another way to look at the issue is through the sizes of the dependencies.
 Popular search engines, such as Lucene, have huge code base with many features.
 The compressed artifact size of Lucene alone is north of 80 MB, whereas the total size of Datalevin library jar is only 120 KB.

-Datalevin is meant to be a simple, fast and versatile database.
-To this end, we developed our own nicely integrated full text search engine.
+Finally, with a search engine of our own, we avoid unnecessary write amplification by storing the original text twice, once in the database, again in the search engine.
+Instead, the embedded search engine only needs to store a reference to the original text that is stored in the database.

 ## Usage